What can be donated?

 Can any expectant mother donate?

-Is there a cost associate with donating my placenta?
+Is there a cost associated with donating my placenta?

 No. You will not be responsible for any costs related to placenta donation.